fireship-io/fireship.io/hugo/content/lessons/ci-cd-with-google-cloud-build/index.md

 rm -rf cloud-builders-community
 {{< /highlight >}}

-Now we should see the container in the registry.
+Now we should see the image in the container registry.

 {{< figure src="img/container-firebase.png" alt="firebase container in the register GCP" >}}